Get insider access

 1.36 dB

 This small speaker doesn't get very loud.
 It can fill an average-sized living room with sound but struggles in larger, more open spaces.
-Again, a larger speaker like the Apple HomePod (2nd generation) is worth a look if you want a louder speaker.
+That said, it doesn't compress your audio much at loud volumes.
+Still, a larger speaker like the Apple HomePod (2nd generation) is worth a look if you want a louder speaker.

 Active Features